What is Extreme Hardship?

 I-601 waiver lawyer Joshua Goldstein is ready to help

 Explaining the unique hardship that you and your particular family would suffer if your I-601 or I-601A waiver were denied is a massive project that is best handled by a skilled immigration lawyer.
-At the Law Offices of Joshua L. Goldstein, PC, our immigration attorneys have considerable experience preparing successful I-601 immigration waivers for unlawful presence, fraud, and criminal grounds of inadmissibility.
+At the Goldstein Immigration Lawyers, our immigration attorneys have considerable experience preparing successful I-601 immigration waivers for unlawful presence, fraud, and criminal grounds of inadmissibility.
 We take a creative approach to I-601 waivers.
 And we stand ready to help you with the time consuming, complex task of preparing a compelling, sympathetic, well-documented waiver application.

 Call our Boston immigration law office today at (617) 722-0005 to learn more about how to prove “extreme hardship” and the I-601 waiver process.
 We welcome difficult immigration cases and we’re ready to help.